Mattresses: Choosing the best type of mattress How to buy a new bed mattress

 Once you've decided which type of mattress you want – for example, a memory foam mattress or a pocket sprung mattress – you'll be ready to hit the shops.

 A bed mattress can cost up to £3,000, and the average spend is about £800, so it can be a significant investment.
 Follow our five top tips below and you’ll sleep happily.

 1. Buy a mattress from a trusted brand

 46% of Which? members bought their mattress because it's made by a brand they trust.
 If you're not sure which the best mattress brands are, the best thing to do is check out our mattress brands review, which has customer satisfaction scores for nineteen major mattress brands - including Silentnight, Sleepeezee and Sealy.

 2. Try the mattress before you buy

 Buying a mattress online may be cheaper and more convenient but, if you can, it’s best to try a mattress before you buy.
 Two thirds of Which? members we surveyed bought their mattress because it felt comfortable in the shop.
-A third of members feel intimidated trying out a mattress in the shop, but a good mattress shop (see our review of the best mattress shops) shouldn't mind you doing this.
+Over a third of members feel intimidated trying out a mattress in the shop, but a good mattress shop (see our review of the best mattress shops) shouldn't mind you doing this.

 When you go shopping for a new bed mattress, wear comfortable clothing and remove your outdoor gear.
 Lie on a mattress for at least 10 minutes, in positions that you normally sleep in.